GPHizerStats/BigDataBowl2024/README.md

 ## Visualizations
 We implemented two primary forms of visualizations for this project.
 All of the tables seen we developed via the gt/gtExtras package in R, with data being supplemented in from the nflfastR libraries.
 The field visualizations were made using the ggplot2 library, as well as a supplementary function titled "gg_field", created and publically shared by statistician [Marschall Fulman](https://github.com/mlfurman3/gg_field).

-Script Order for running our code:
+Script Order for running our code[^1]:
 1. createMetricModels.R
 2. createMetricLeaderboards.R
 3. createTableVisualizations.R
 4. gg_field.R
 5. createFieldVisualizations.R

+[^1]: All necessary data files to run the scripts are included except the tracking data for each week provided by the big data bowl, which were too big to include